Target Exam

 Assertion: More intelligent individuals are more likely to change their attitudes easily than those with lower intelligence.

-Reasoning: Intelligent individuals can also be more willing to change their attitudes when presented with compelling and rational arguments because they base their attitudes on extensive information and critical thinking.
+Reasoning: Intelligent individuals can be more willing to change their attitudes when presented with compelling and rational arguments because they base their attitudes on extensive information and critical thinking.

 Options: